 How to Advertise on Google to Boost Your Small Business

-While hiring a digital marketing agency to run your Google Ads for you is one solution, it’s still helpful to have somewhat of an understanding of how it all works.
+While hiring a digital marketing agency to run your Google Ads for you is one solution, it’s still helpful to understand how it all works.

 To get started in Google Ads, you choose what type of ad campaign you want to run:

-- Search | Text ads shown among the listings on a Google search engine results page (SERP).
+- Search: Text ads shown among the listings on a Google search engine results page (SERP)

-- Display | Text, image, video, or rich media format ads that are shown on web pages in the Google Display Network, which includes a collection of websites that have partnered with Google and agreed to show Google ads.
+- Display: Text, image, video, or rich media format ads that are shown on web pages in the Google Display Network, which includes a collection of websites that have partnered with Google and agreed to show Google ads

-- Video | Ads between six and 15 seconds long that appear on YouTube.
+- Video: Ads between six and 15 seconds long that appear on YouTube.

-- Shopping | Product listing ads for eCommerce stores that are featured in Google Shopping and search results.
+- Shopping: Product listing ads for eCommerce stores that are featured in Google Shopping and search results.

-- Universal App | Ads that promote an app across Google’s Search, Display, and Video networks.
+- Universal App: Ads that promote an app across Google’s Search, Display, and Video networks.

 - A person searches for something in Google.
 Let’s say they’re searching for roofing companies in their area of Minnetonka, Minnesota.

-- Your website appears somewhere on the first page of results – if you bid enough money (more on that in a moment).
+- Your website appears somewhere on the first page of results – if you bid enough money.
+(More on that in a moment.)
 It will have a little green box that says “Ad” next to the site URL, but otherwise looks pretty much the same as the organic results on the page.

-- If the person clicks on your website, you pay Google Ads.
+- If the person clicks on your website, you pay for Google Ads.
 The amount depends on how much you’re willing to pay for each click, which is called cost-per-click (CPC).

-Bidding On Google Ads
+Bidding on Google Ads

 Of course, if you’re willing to pay for your ad to be displayed, so are your competitors.
 This is where bidding comes into play.
-While creating your ad campaign, you’ll select keywords along with the maximum bid amount you’re willing to pay per click.
+While creating your ad campaign, you’ll select keywords and the maximum bid amount you’re willing to pay per click.
 Theoretically, the higher your maximum bid, the more likely your ad will appear.
 For search ad campaigns, you’re bidding in hopes of ending up near the top of the first page of Google results.
 However, even if you have the highest bid for a keyword, there is no guarantee that your ad will appear highest on a SERP – or even at all.
 That’s because Google uses an Ad Rank metric to determine where ads are shown on a page relative to other ads.

-Google says: “Ad Rank is calculated using your bid amount, your auction-time ad quality (including expected clickthrough rate, ad relevance, and landing page experience), the Ad Rank thresholds, the context of the person’s search (for example, the person’s location, device, time of search, the nature of the search terms, the other ads and search results that show on the page, and other user signals and attributes), and the expected impact of extensions and other ad formats.”
+Google says: “Ad Rank is calculated using your bid amount, your auction-time ad quality (including expected clickthrough rate, ad relevance, and landing page experience), the Ad Rank thresholds, the context of the person’s search (for example, the person’s location, device, time of the search, the nature of the search terms, the other ads and search results that show on the page, and other user signals and attributes), and the expected impact of extensions and other ad formats.”

 To sum it up: You need a quality ad and a decent bid in order to compete with other ads.

-Benefits Of Google Ads
+Benefits of Google Ads